 Leg veins: the nemesis of women over 40!
 We really notice our leg veins and spider in spring and summer; but the best time to get rid of them is fall and winter.
-When you get your leg veins treated there is often some bruising and discoloration for 1-3 weeks.
+Spider vein treatment often results in some bruising and discoloration for 1-3 weeks.
 And then it can take 2-3 months to see the full results of the treatment.
 Also, more than one treatment is usually needed.
 That’s why there’s no better time than now to start!
-Here’s what you need to know to get your legs looking great.
+Here’s what you need to know about spider vein treatment to get your legs looking great.

-Types of Leg Vein and Spider Vein Treatments
+Options for Leg Vein and Spider Vein Treatment

 Unsightly leg veins come in two types: